learnsalah/learnsalah/README.md

 Our platform underscores the significance of a clean, accessible user interface that ensures quick load times.
 We uphold our commitment to maintaining a lean and efficient code base, delivering an optimal user experience.

+"Learn Salah" is a community project, it does not belong to anyone and is free to use for everyone.

 ## Running "Learn Salah"